July 26th, 2022

 AI’s ability to make hard and complicated decisions can be used in defense and the military, along with AR.
 AI can be used to test a number of simulations from the past to find the best way to use AR in military systems.
 In the future, as this field grows and changes, the system may be able to recognize and label threats.

 One of the most common ways AI is used is in chatbots, which are now used by many brands on their websites and are always getting better.
 When it comes to online shopping and e-commerce, putting AR into chatbots will give customers a unique experience.
 The customers can look at dresses and get suggestions from the AI bot.
-In the same way, the bot can tell the customer what makeup products would work best for them, and AR can help the customer see what the bot suggested.
+In the same way, the bot can tell the customer what makeup products would work best for them, and AR development services can help the customer see what the bot suggested.
 Several studies show that 59% of online shoppers are happy and satisfied when they find items that are made especially for them.

 Virtual Reality and Artificial Intelligence